When Should You Worry About a Rash? A Dermatologist's Guide

 Eczema and psoriasis both cause persistent skin changes but differ in appearance and treatment.
 Eczema produces itchy, dry patches that often appear in elbow creases and behind knees.
 Psoriasis creates thick, silvery scales typically found on elbows, knees, and scalp.
 Both conditions flare and remit over time, requiring long-term management strategies.

-A rash combined with fever signals the body is fighting something significant.
+A rash combined with fever signals that the body is fighting something significant.
 This combination may indicate viral infections, bacterial sepsis, or autoimmune conditions requiring immediate evaluation.
-Watch for new symptoms and any changes in the rash's size, pain level, or color alongside a fever.
+Watch for new symptoms and any changes in the rash's size, pain level, or color, along with a fever.

 Rashes that spread visibly within hours demand urgent attention.
 Conditions like Stevens-Johnson syndrome begin with flu-like symptoms before rapidly progressing to widespread blistering.
 Any rash that doubles in size within 24 hours or develops fluid-filled blisters warrants emergency care.